 The Rainbow Trout is a trout and species of salmonid native to cold-water tributaries of the Pacific Ocean in Asia and North America.
 This is a fish that prefers cold freshwater but a percentage of them will migrate to saltwater and, once there, are known as Steelhead Trout.
 They are a sought after fish for sports fishing but especially for consumption due to their meats soft, white texture, mild taste, and high level of Omega-3 fatty acids.
 An average Rainbow Trout is around 40 cm (16 in) and weighs between 1-3.5 kg (2-8 lb).
-The largest catch recorded of one of these fish in Canada was in 2009 and weighed in at 21 kg (48lb).
+As of writing, the record rainbow trout caught in Canada weighed in at 21 kg (48lb) and was caught in Saskatchewan in 2009.

 Where to Find Rainbow Trout

 The rainbow trout is native to lakes and rivers in North America west of the Rocky Mountains.
 However, it has been introduced to bodies of water all over the world because of its popularity as a sports fish.
-In fact, the only area of the world that does not have an active Rainbow Trout population is Antarctica.
+This is true for Canada too…in fact, the only area of the world that does not have an active Rainbow Trout population is Antarctica.

 Understanding Rainbow Trout Behavior